-There are very few contraindications for breastfeeding and infants do not require fluids other than breastmilk for the first six months of life.
+There are very few contraindications surrounding breastfeeding and whether infants require fluids other than breast milk for the first six months of life.
 Introducing infant formula could negatively affect breastmilk supply and reversing a mother’s decreasing breastmilk supply following a decision not to breastfeed may be difficult.

 The majority of mothers can successfully breastfeed.
 Whilst some mothers may encounter difficulties with initiating and establishing breastfeeding, these can be overcome commonly with support from lactation nurses, the Australian Breastfeeding Association, healthcare professionals, family and community organisations.

 Healthcare professionals have an obligation to encourage, support and promote breastfeeding and can provide invaluable help to mothers and their families by offering factual information and empathetic support, demonstrating practical skills, and discussing strategies.

 The birth of a baby is a time filled with excitement, but mothers may face a decision about whether to breastfeed their babies.
 Breastfeeding will provide the best start to life nutritionally and will also bring other important benefits to a mother and her baby.
 Indeed, breastfeeding will meet all of a baby’s nutritional needs for around the first six months of life.
 In Australia, the National Health and Medical Research Council (NHMRC) recommend that infants are breastfed exclusively for around the first six months of life to achieve optimal health, growth and development, but adds that any amount of breastmilk is beneficial to a mother and her baby.
 The NHMRC also says that when solid foods are introduced gradually at around six months of age, breastfeeding should continue until 12 months and beyond and for as long as the mother and baby pair desire.